antor44/sigmoid-comparision/README.md

 ![Sigmoid comparison](https://github.com/antor44/sigmoid-comparison/blob/main/sigmoid_comparison.jpg)

-The output graph compares the different activation functions using Python's NumPy library.
-While NumPy is popular for its user-friendliness, it's important to understand how its performance compares to optimized low-level code.
+The output graph compares the performance of common activation functions calculated with Python's NumPy library.
+While NumPy is lauded for its user-friendliness, this comparison highlights a crucial consideration: the potential performance gap compared to optimized low-level implementations.

-We measured again the time taken to perform calculations on 1 million elements, repeating the process 100,000 times, then wrote the final 1 million results to a file once.
-The differences were striking:

-Our optimized C code using AVX2 instructions significantly outperformed NumPy, even when the C code used only a single thread.

-With multithreading, the performance gap between C and NumPy would become even larger, as the C code could more effectively leverage the available CPU cores.
+In this benchmark, we measured the time taken to perform calculations on 1 million elements, repeating the process 100,000 times, and writing the final 1 million results to a file.
+The differences were significant.
+Our optimized C code leveraging AVX2 instructions consistently outperformed NumPy, even when limited to a single thread, often by a factor of 10x or more.
+The performance advantages of the C code would become even more pronounced with multithreading, as it could effectively utilize multiple CPU cores.

-For reference, NumPy's performance in this single-threaded, CPU-bound benchmark is closer to what you might observe in environments like Matlab or Octave without explicit GPU acceleration.
-While Matlab provides relatively straightforward multithreading options, achieving comparable parallelism in Octave is generally more complex.
+For context, NumPy's performance in this single-threaded, CPU-bound scenario is more akin to what one might observe in environments like Matlab or Octave without explicit GPU acceleration.
+It's worth noting that while Matlab offers relatively straightforward multithreading options, replicating similar parallelism in Octave can be more involved.

-Key Takeaway?
-When maximum performance is paramount, the benefits of lower-level optimizations and parallel programming techniques become clear, especially when compared to high-level libraries like NumPy.

 ### Key Observations